jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 88 Rights of appeal
 (1) A person may appeal to the District Court against any decision or direction of the Board under this Act that adversely affects him or her (not being a decision or direction affecting a person only because he or she is a person of a particular kind or description).
-(2) A person may appeal to the District Court against the whole or any part of a decision or order made in relation to him or her under Part 4 (other than a determination of a complaints assessment committee).
+(2) A person may appeal to the District Court against the whole or any part of a decision or order made in relation to him or her under Part 4 (other than a determination of a professional conduct committee).
 (3) For the purposes of subsection (2),—
-  (a) a decision includes a decision to refuse to make an order; and (b) an order includes a direction under section 77; and (c) a decision or order made in relation to a charge laid by the Director of Proceedings or a complaints assessment committee is made in relation to the Director of Proceedings or a complaints assessment committee (as well as any other person).
+  (a) a decision includes a decision to refuse to make an order; and (b) an order includes a direction under section 77; and (c) a decision or order made in relation to a charge laid by the Director of Proceedings or a professional conduct committee is made in relation to the Director of Proceedings or a professional conduct committee (as well as any other person).
 (4) The appeal—
   (a) must be brought by way of notice of appeal in accordance with rules of court; and (b) must be lodged within 20 working days after notice of the decision or order is communicated to the appellant, or within any further time a District Court Judge allows on application made before or after the period expires.